Pakistan has learned to react with 'iron fists' after deadly political violence, official says - ExBulletin

 In an interview with The Associated Press during a visit to Washington, Minister Azam Nazeer Tarar released some of the Pakistani government’s most detailed comments on its response to last month’s fiery protests over the former prime minister’s detention. charismatic Imran Khan.
 Prime Minister Shahbaz Sharifs’ government and army are now defending their actions by continuing the civilian and military trials of at least 102 civilian protesters.

-The state’s reaction was like a motherly reaction to the citizens, Tarar told the AP, adding that “that’s why the government decided to deal with iron fists and make an example of it, to ensure that no such incident happens in the future.” .
+The reaction of the state has been like a motherly reaction towards the citizens, Tarar told the AP, adding that this is why the government decided to deal with iron fists and make an example of it, for ensure that no such incident occurs in the future.

+The family of two Pakistani men who died in a submersible implosion as it descended towards the wreck of the Titanic have thanked everyone who tried to save father and son or sent condolences from around the world.

+A senior International Monetary Fund official and Pakistan’s prime minister say a deal could soon be reached on a much-needed $6 billion bailout package for the impoverished South Asian country.

 In the interview late last week, Tarar also defended law enforcement and military officials against criticism that they hadn’t done enough at the time to stop the violence.
 Any military intervention aimed at restoring law and order would have required prior authorization from the civilian government, he said.